 State-mandated and voluntary paid family and medical leave is on the rise.
-Six states (and D.C.) have implemented paid family leave (PFL) programs and more than one in three employers offer this benefit.
+A number of states (and D.C.) have implemented paid family leave (PFL) programs, and more than one in three employers offer this benefit.
 To avoid payroll mishaps, employers must be able to answer: Is paid family leave taxable?

 If you don’t already, you may wind up offering paid leave to your employees sooner or later.
 And when you do, you need to know how paid family leave taxes work.

 Before we answer How does paid family leave affect taxes?, let’s review the difference between unpaid and paid leave.

 Federal law requires certain businesses to provide unpaid family and medical leave.
 However, states can require businesses to provide paid family and medical leave.
 And, some employers voluntarily offer unpaid or paid leave.

 There is no federal law that requires employers to provide paid family leave.
 However, there is a federal Family and Medical Leave Act (FMLA) that certain employers must follow.

 FMLA covered employers must provide employees with up to 12 weeks of unpaid leave for eligible health and family reasons.

 Businesses required to offer unpaid FMLA leave are those with at least 50 employees.
 Employees can take FMLA leave after working at a business for at least 12 months.

 Under the FMLA, employees can use unpaid leave for: